-Currently, two licensed community residences are out of compliance; the Department and the licensee entered into a settlement agreement to bring the two facilities back in to compliance.
-All other residences and facilities that have been issued deficiency reports have submitted acceptable Plans of Correction.
-Eight fines were imposed.
-All were paid and there are no fines under appeal.
+Eight hundred one inspections were conducted.
+All residences and facilities that have been issued deficiency reports have submitted acceptable Plans of Correction.
+Fifteen warnings were sent and four fines were imposed.
+All fines were paid and there are none are under appeal.